pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 metadata blocks attempt to set the same field, the value from the second block will be taken.

+Each metadata block is handled internally as an independent YAML document.
+This means, for example, that any YAML anchors defined in a block cannot be referenced in another block.

 When pandoc is used with `-t markdown` to create a Markdown document, a YAML metadata block will be produced only if the `-s/--standalone` option is used.
 All of the metadata will appear in a single block at the beginning of the document.

 Note that [YAML] escaping rules must be followed.
-Thus, for example, if a title contains a colon, it must be quoted.
+Thus, for example, if a title contains a colon, it must be quoted, and if it contains a backslash escape, then it must be ensured that it is not treated as a [YAML escape sequence].
 The pipe character (`|`) can be used to begin an indented block that will be interpreted literally, without need for escaping.
 This form is necessary when the field contains blank lines or block-level formatting:

     ---
     title:  'This is the title: it contains a colon'